Atherosclerosis: Dietary

 The role of eating oxidized fats (rancid fats) in humans is not clear.
 Rabbits fed rancid fats develop atherosclerosis faster.
 Rats fed DHA-containing oils experienced marked disruptions to their antioxidant systems, and accumulated significant amounts of phospholipid hydroperoxide in their blood, livers and kidneys.

-Rabbits fed atherogenic diets containing various oils were found to undergo the most oxidative susceptibility of LDL via polyunsaturated oils.
-In another study, rabbits fed heated soybean oil "grossly induced atherosclerosis and marked liver damage were histologically and clinically demonstrated."
-However, Fred Kummerow claims that it is not dietary cholesterol, but oxysterols, or oxidized cholesterols, from fried foods and smoking, that are the culprit.

 Rancid fats and oils taste very unpleasant in even small amounts, so people avoid eating them.

-It is very difficult to measure or estimate the actual human consumption of these substances.
+Measuring or estimating the actual human consumption of these substances is challenging.
 Highly unsaturated omega-3 rich oils such as fish oil, when being sold in pill form, can hide the taste of oxidized or rancid fat that might be present.
 In the US, the health food industry's dietary supplements are self-regulated and outside of FDA regulations.
-To properly protect unsaturated fats from oxidation, it is best to keep them cool and in oxygen-free environments.
+To protect unsaturated fats from oxidation, it is best to keep them cool and in oxygen-free environments.

 Pathophysiology

 Atherogenesis is the developmental process of atheromatous plaques.
 It is characterized by a remodeling of arteries leading to subendothelial accumulation of fatty substances called plaques.
-The buildup of an atheromatous plaque is a slow process, developed over a period of several years through a complex series of cellular events occurring within the arterial wall and in response to a variety of local vascular circulating factors.
+The buildup of an atheromatous plaque is a slow process, developed over several years through a complex series of cellular events occurring within the arterial wall and in response to several local vascular circulating factors.
 One recent hypothesis suggests that, for unknown reasons, leukocytes, such as monocytes or basophils, begin to attack the endothelium of the artery lumen in cardiac muscle.
 The ensuing inflammation leads to the formation of atheromatous plaques in the arterial tunica intima, a region of the vessel wall located between the endothelium and the tunica media.

+Chronic inflammation within the arterial wall, driven by immune cells like macrophages, accelerates atherosclerotic plaque instability by promoting collagen breakdown and thinning the fibrous cap, which increases the likelihood of rupture and thrombosis.
 The bulk of these lesions is made of excess fat, collagen, and elastin.
-At first, as the plaques grow, only wall thickening occurs without any narrowing.
-Stenosis is a late event, which may never occur and is often the result of repeated plaque rupture and healing responses, not just the atherosclerotic process by itself.
+At first, as the plaques grow, only wall thickening occurs without narrowing.
+Stenosis is a late event, which may never happen and is often the result of repeated plaque rupture and healing responses, not just the atherosclerotic process.
+Autopsy studies have shown that the prevalence of coronary artery atherosclerosis in males from the United States, with an average age of 22.1 years, who died in war, ranges from 45% to 77.3%.